uclalawcovid19behindbars/covid19_behind_bars_scrapers/README.md

 Rscript production/post_run.R
 ```

+6. **Inspect diagnostics**: Look at the diagnostics file, and stop if there's anything crazy happening!

-6. **Commit changes**: Make sure to compare the totals from the run to what is on [the Google Sheet](https://docs.google.com/spreadsheets/d/1X6uJkXXS-O6eePLxw2e4JeRtM41uPZ2eRcOA_HkPVTk/edit#gid=1641553906) now to make sure nothing funky happened.
-Lastly, be sure to commit your changes to the master branch of both the `covid19_behind_bars_scrapers` repo and the `data` submodule.
+7. **Commit changes**: Be sure to commit your changes to the master branch of both the `covid19_behind_bars_scrapers` repo and the `data` submodule.
 Note that this will require two commits.

 ```
 # check the differences between the new data and the old google sheet